Zay-Yar-Htay/CodeX-Energy-Drink-Market-Research-Analysis/README.md

 **12. What are the typical consumption situations for energy drinks among respondents?**

 Most consumers drink energy drinks during sport or exercise with 45% while a significant number of consumer use energy drinks to stay awake when studying or working late with 32%.
 This insights show that a strong association of energy drinks with physical activity and fitness routines.
 There is also a significant market segment seeking products to use energy drinks to stay alert when studying or working late.

+**13. What factors influence respondents' purchase decisions, such as price range and limited edition packaging?**

+Price range significantly influences purchase decisions, with the $50-$99 range being the most popular.
+Limited edition packaging preferences are more evenly distributed, with a slight majority indicating a preference for standard packaging.

+**14. Which area of business should we focus more on our product development?
+(Branding/taste/availability)**

+We should focus on Product Availability as a first priority since 24% of respondents (2431) mentioned that the product is not available locally.
+Improving distribution and ensuring that the product is more widely available can directly address a significant barrier to purchase.
+Branding and taste will be second and third priority since our brand had solid performance with branding (overall sentiment score: 488) which is indicating positive status and taste experience avg rating (3.28).

+**RECOMMENDATIONS**
+**1. Product Improvements**
+* **Availability:** We should focus on Product Availability as a first priority since 24% of respondents (2431) mentioned that the product is not available locally.
+Improving distribution and ensuring that the product is more widely available can directly address a significant barrier to purchase.
+* **Brand Reputation and Taste:** Our product faces challenges in brand reputation and taste, with consumers often opting for competitors that they perceive as offering better flavor and stronger brand identities.
+To improve, we should focus on making our flavor better and building a stronger brand through marketing.
+This could help us win more customers and increase their market share.

+**2. Ideal Price**
+* **Price Range 50-99:** This range is the most popular among consumers, especially in cities like Bangalore, Hyderabad, and Mumbai.
+* **Price Range 100-150:** The next preferred range is 100-150, with many customers in major cities willing to pay this price.
+* **Above 150 and Below 50:** These price ranges are less popular, suggesting that only a smaller group of customers are interested in these extremes.
+Based on the data, the ideal pricing strategy should focus on the 50-150 range, which appears to be the sweet spot for most consumers.
+Offering products in this price range is likely to attract the widest customer base across various cities.

+**3. Program/Campaign/Discount/Offer**
+* **Marketing Channel/Platform:** To optimize our marketing efforts and reach a larger audience, we should prioritize investment in online ads and TV commercials, as these channels demonstrate the greatest potential for customer engagement and reach.
+* **Marketing Campaign**
+  * Enhance Fitness Market Penetration: Develop targeted marketing campaigns aimed at fitness enthusiasts.
+Collaborations with gyms, sports events, and fitness influencers can solidify the brand's presence in this sector.
+  * Target Students and Working Professionals: Highlight the benefits of energy drinks for students and professionals through advertising that focuses on mental alertness and endurance.
+This can be further supported by partnerships with educational institutions and coworking spaces.
+* **Discount**
+* **City-Specific Offers:** Tailor discounts to the popular price ranges in each city, like volume discounts or loyalty rewards.
+* **Age Group-Specific Promotions:** Target different age groups with offers like student discounts or family packs.
+* **Specialized Campaigns:** Run special deals like Budget-Friendly for lower prices or Flash Sales for higher prices to appeal to various customers.

+**4. Target Market (Auidiance,Area)**
+* **Auidiance:** Our main target should be the 19-30 age group because of their numbers and influence.
+The 31-45 age group should also be a focus for products that meet their needs.
+Engaging with the 15-18 age group for brand building and future growth is also advisable.
+The 46-65 and 65+ age groups could be targeted with specific products or campaigns that align with their unique needs.
+* **City:**
+Our strategic marketing focus should be on Lucknow, Jaipur, Ahmedabad, Kolkata, and Pune.
+These cities exhibit both low brand awareness and low trial rates, presenting opportunities for growth through targeted marketing and promotional efforts.
+By addressing these gaps, we can enhance our market presence and drive higher conversion rates from awareness to consumption.

+**5. Purchase Channel/Location**
+Supermarkets are the most popular place for buying energy drinks, but the notable preference for online retailers highlights an essential area for growth.
+To take advantage of this, we should:
+* **Improve our online presence:** Focus on digital marketing and work with major online stores to reach more customers.
+* **Keep our supermarket presence strong:** Make sure our products stand out on shelves and offer promotions to maintain our market share.
+* **Partner with gyms and fitness centers:** Collaborate with gym to promote our brand to people who care about fitness.